apaglia93/Quote-Generator/README.md

 This app can be used as a practice project of your own as there are still many more improvements that can be made to it.
 A few ideas come to mind:

 -   create filters for movie genre, year, etc
--   make the app more mobile screen friendly
 -   convert the movie array into a SQL database and practice backend skills

 ## Technologies
 HTML, CSS, and Javascript.
 Nothing crazy!
-I used a spreadsheet to create the 100 movie quotes that get appended into my array and included a CSV of the data for future use.
+I used a spreadsheet to create the 100 movie quotes that build out my array.
+The array is made up of objects with three keys - quote, title, and year - and can be edited to hold more keys in the future in case more data is needed.

 ## Collaborators
 Alex Paglia